3.3 Purchasing Cards

 - Vehicle‐Related Transactions

-Car washes are permitted provided the Institutions allows this type of purchase in the internal policy.
+Car washes are permitted provided the Institution allows this type of purchase in the internal policy.

 - Software, Data Plans, and “Apps ”